Emergency Student Fund

 Students must be nominated by their U.S. host institutions and are expected to provide additional emergency assistance such as housing, meal plans or tuition waivers.
 The combined help of IIE and the U.S. host institution enables students who are facing the risk of dropping out of their degree program prematurely to continue their studies.
 The Emergency Student Fund may also provide urgently-needed medical care to students facing serious illness or disability.Read about our Students

 Building on a Freeman Foundation designation of $2.5 million for emergencies involving students from East and Southeast Asia studying in the U.S., IIE is issuing a request to donors around the world to support this fund for other world areas.
-Since 2010, IIE has awarded more than 800 emergency grants to students from Haiti, Iran, Japan, Libya, Nepal, the Philippines, Syria, Thailand, Yemen, the Caribbean Nations, and Venezuela, whose home sources of financial support were impacted by crisis or natural disaster providing approximately $3 million in financial aid.
+Since 2010, IIE has awarded more than 800 emergency grants to students from the Bahamas, Haiti, Iran, Japan, Libya, Nepal, the Philippines, Syria, Thailand, Yemen, the Caribbean Nations, and Venezuela, whose home sources of financial support were impacted by crisis or natural disaster providing over $3 million in financial aid.

 The Institute seeks to have a fund in place so that IIE can respond quickly to help students when disasters and emergencies arise.
 To support IIE's Emergency Student Fund, please make a donation now and designate your gift by entering "ESF" in the gift designation field.Donate to the ESF